Charles Jencks: Landscape architecture and landforms

 Jencks was also a furniture designer and sculptor, completing DNA sculptures at Kew Gardens in 2003 and Cambridge University in 2005.

 Architectural writing

 Jencks discussed his theories of postmodern architecture in The Language of Post-Modern Architecture (1977), which ran to seven editions.
 He examined the paradigm shift from modern to postmodern architecture, claiming that modern architecture concentrates on univalent forms such as right angles and square buildings often resembling office buildings.
 However, postmodern architecture focuses on forms derived from the mind, body, city context, and nature.

+Jencks famously remarked—half-jokingly—that modern architecture “died” on July 15, 1972, at precisely 3:32 p.m.
+This was the moment when several blocks of the Pruitt-Igoe housing complex in St. Louis, Missouri, were demolished.
+The uniform concrete buildings of the site had long suffered from social and physical decay, and the area had become notorious for crime.
+Attempts to rehabilitate the complex had failed.
+Jencks saw this dramatic event not just as the failure of a specific architectural project, but as a symbol of the deeper problems within modernism as a whole.

+According to Charles Jencks, modern architecture was characterized by univalent forms, the repetitive use of simple materials, and a focus on function over form.
+It followed the metaphor of the machine, aiming to express rationality and order.
+Architects often held utopian ideals, believing architecture could guide social progress.
+However, Jencks argues that such designs ignored human needs for diversity, symbolism, and community, which ultimately led to the failure of projects like Pruitt-Igoe.

-In 2007, he published ‘Critical Modernism,’ the fifth edition of his What is Post-Modernism?
+In 2007, he published 'Critical Modernism', the fifth edition of his What is Post-Modernism?